 In particular the guidance provides for professionals seeking to exercise their duty under the following Acts to ensure that their functions are discharged having regard to the need to safeguard and promote the welfare of children.

 Additionally, this guidance seeks to ensure that the duty to co-operate to improve the well-being of children under section 10 of the Children Act 2004 is discharged.
-All schools will have a designated teacher for looked after children.
-These teachers are ideally placed to assist when identifying those looked after children currently in school who may be at greater risk of going missing from education.
+All schools will have a Designated Teacher for Looked After and Previously Looked After Children.
+These teachers are ideally placed to assist when identifying those children currently in school who may be at greater risk of going missing from education.